 Primary appointment: Faculty members are evaluated, promoted, and/ or awarded tenure in the academic unit where they hold their primary appointment.
-The Department Chair of the SOM or the Dean of the SHP is responsible for recommendations for academic actions and for performance evaluations of the faculty members with primary appointments in their department or program, except as described below for faculty who have appointments in more than one department or school.
+The Department Chair of the School of Medicine or the VPDSHP is responsible for recommendations for academic actions and for performance evaluations of the faculty members with primary appointments in their department or program, except as described below for faculty who have appointments in more than one department or school.

 Secondary appointment (Joint and Secondary): A faculty member may have a secondary appointment in one or more departments or schools for the purpose of contributions and collaborative relationships in any of the mission areas.
 When there is no allocation of resources or support by the secondary unit (school, department, or institute), the appointment is considered a "courtesy" appointment.
-Secondary appointments are recommended by Department Chairs of the SOM or the Dean of the SHP of both primary and secondary departments with the agreement of the individual faculty member.
+Secondary appointments are recommended by Department Chairs of the School of Medicine or the VPDSHP of both primary and secondary departments with the agreement of the individual faculty member.
 Performance expectations of the individual faculty member should be agreed upon in writing prior to the appointment.
 An individual faculty may not hold academic rank in a secondary appointment higher that in the primary appointment.
-There are, in addition, joint or secondary appointments that are not "courtesy appointments," which may include dedicated salary or other support from the secondary unit.
-These are negotiated between the Deans of the SOM and SHP.
+There are, in addition, joint or secondary appointments that are not "courtesy appointments", which may include dedicated salary or other support from the secondary unit.
+These are negotiated between the Deans of the schools.
 Even in the case that 50% of the support of a faculty member is provided by two units (departments, schools) one of the two schools or departments must be declared as the primary appointment and one must be declared as the secondary appointment, to ensure a single unit is ultimately responsible for administering to that faculty member's needs.
 Joint or secondary appointments are usually made for a specified term for faculty who are clinical, research, or tenure-track, and are usually "continuous" if a faculty member has tenure.
-Joint or secondary appointments may be made according to department/school-specific criteria (e.g., the secondary appointee must participate in teaching, graduate training, mentoring or research activities, etc.) and can be withdrawn at the will of the secondary unit if those criteria are no longer being met.
+Joint or secondary appointments may be made according to department/schoolspecific criteria (e.g., the secondary appointee must participate in teaching, graduate training, mentoring or research activities, etc.) and can be withdrawn at the will of the secondary unit if those criteria are no longer being met.